The fall semester is nearly here! Classes begin Monday, August 26.

 - Students are encouraged to talk with their roommate to decide what items will be shared (television, mini-fridge, etc.).
 Click here for a detailed suggested list of items to bring (and not bring).

-- When unpacking, recycle cardboard and other recyclable materials in dumpsters outside the residence halls, keeping the hallways clear for important fire safety reasons.
+- When unpacking after moving in, recycle cardboard and other recyclable materials in dumpsters outside the residence halls, keeping the hallways clear for important fire safety reasons.

 - Dress comfortably, keep hydrated and ask staff for needed assistance.

-- Post your move-in day moments to social media with #HoodisHome18 and make sure you're following Hood on social media for helpful tips and move-in day coverage.
+- Post your move-in day moments to social media with #HoodisHome19 and make sure you're following Hood on social media for helpful tips and move-in day coverage.

 - Students with odd-numbered rooms only may move in from 9 a.m. until 10 a.m.

-- Students with even-numbered rooms may move in beginning at 10 a.m.
+- Students with even-numbered rooms may move in from 10 a.m. until 11 a.m.

 New students and their helping family members and friends will arrive to campus from Rosemont Avenue onto Ferndale Avenue to briefly park at the Whitaker Campus Center parking lot.